kairosinc/Kairos-SDK-PHP/README.md

 2. Log into the Kairos Developer Dashboard
 3. Create an application and copy your **App Id** & **App Key**
 3. Run `methods_test.php` in your browser.
-4. Enter your app_id and api_key, and run the Kairos methods.
+4. Enter your app_id and app_key, and run the Kairos methods.

 ---